1.28.010 Permit Required.

 2. That sidewalks are generally not required of lots within the same neighborhood.

-B. The Land Use Authority Board shall review the evidence submitted by the Building Permit Applicant and also consider the following criteria:
+B. The Development Review Committee shall review the evidence submitted by the Building Permit Applicant and also consider the following criteria:

 1. Objectives of the City’s currently adopted General Plan and Transportation Plan;